vain/asciiworld/README-tools.md

     asciiworld-ip-geo 91.198.174.192

 It prints latitude and longitude on STDOUT.
+If you omit the argument, the script tries to auto-detect your public IP by querying `ifconfig.co`.

 Dependencies: